iamjatinchauhan/resources-for-developers/Interview/behavioural.md

-# Some Behavioral Interview Questions
+# Some Behavioural Interview Questions

-Behavioral interview questions require candidates to share examples of specific situations they’ve been in where they had to use certain skills.
+Behavioural interview questions require candidates to share examples of specific situations they’ve been in where they had to use certain skills.

 **Here are four steps to answering using this technique:**